 It’s unpredictable, but snow does fall in South Africa’s winter months and in some places you can even ski.
-Here are the six best places in South Africa to see snow.
+Here are six of the best places to see snow in South Africa.

 Some of the most accessible heavy snowfall in the Western Cape can be found on the Matroosberg, 35 kilometres from Ceres.
 Matroosberg Peak is the second highest in the province and the home of The Ski Club of South Africa.
 The peak falls within Matroosberg Private Nature Reserve and the slopes are accessible by 4×4 only.
 The reserve is open to day visitors and has campsites and cottages for overnight bookings.